Conocimiento

 Communicate sustainability to customers: Highlight ecofriendly practices and transparency measures to build trust and differentiate your brand.

-Estudio de caso: Muchos EE.UU.. cold chain operators are transitioning to alternative fuels for transport refrigeration units (TRUs) and adopting energyefficient practices.
+Estudio de caso: Muchos EE.UU.. cold chain operators are transitioning to alternative fuels for transport refrigeration units (TRU) and adopting energyefficient practices.
 GCCA’s Energy Excellence Recognition Program has awarded Bronze status or higher to encima 200 almacenes for reducing energy consumption and carbon emissions.
 Operators are also investing in renewable energy generation and modern refrigeration technology to meet sustainability goals.

 What challenges do cold chain operators face, and how can they overcome them?